TariqAHassan/EasyMoney/README.md

 - computing inflation
 - adjusting a given currency for inflation
 - converting from one currency to another
-- 'normalizing' a currency, i.e., adjust for inflation and then convert a base currency.
+- 'normalizing' a currency, i.e., adjust for inflation and then convert to a base currency.
 - doing all of the above without having to memorize currency codes!

 **WARNING: Due to EasyMoney's Beta Status, results are likely to contain inaccuracies.**